Lions Clubs International Youth Exchange Program

 Open to all students between the ages of 15 ½ - 21.

-Since 1961 Lions Clubs have been sending as many students as possible around the world to experience another culture in the hopes of bringing about peaceful relations and a better understanding of other people.
-Our thousands of ambassadors of good will, who do not have to come from Lions family members, are picked, not for their scholastic ability, but for their desire to learn about another culture.
+Since 1961 Lions Clubs International has been sending as many students as possible around the world.
+In doing so we hope that to experience another culture will bring about peaceful relations and a better understanding of other people.
+Our thousands of “ambassadors of goodwill,” who do not have to come from Lions family members, are picked, not for their scholastic ability, but for their desire to learn about another culture.

 We encourage all students from around the United States to participate in our largest escorted program to Japan.
 We also exchange for a 4-5 week summer program to countries in Europe and elsewhere around the world.